vsokolov00/isa-project/README.md

 The application is fully functional on Linux, FreeBSD and macOS.

 ### Installation
-Parameters of compilation are in `CMakeList.txt` file, `Makefile` uses `CMake` to create the executable application.
+Parameters of compilation are in `CMakeLists.txt` file, `Makefile` uses `CMake` to create the executable application.
 `make` command will comile the `popcl` binary. `make clean` will delete all files and folders created during the compilation.

 ### Usage